A Peek Under the Towel: Inside the 500-Year History of Gay Bathhouses

-The tradition of gay male bathing spaces dates back to the 15th century — and more gender-neutral bathing is recorded in 6 BC.
-In the late 1400s, police in Florence monitored homosexual activity and “suspect boys” at bathhouses; in the 1800s, police in Paris raided a bathhouse and arrested six.
+The tradition of gay male bathing spaces dates back to the 15th century — and more gender-neutral bathing is recorded as early as 6 BC.
+In the late 1400s, police in Florence, Italy, monitored homosexual activity and “suspect boys” at bathhouses.
+In the 1800s, police in Paris raided a bathhouse and arrested six.

 And the raids certainly didn’t close New York’s bathhouses.
-Some, like the Everard Baths (open since 1888) gained a reputation as one of the more distinguished gathering-places for New York City’s queer community.
+Some, like the Everard Baths (open since 1888), gained a reputation as one of the more distinguished gathering places for New York City’s queer community.
 A fire in the 1970s gutted the building, but it reopened.